Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex and Asexual/Allied + Student Resources

 It's easy to become a member of the "Safe Zone" community.
 Simply attend a "Safe Zone" one-hour training workshop.
 At the end of the workshop you will receive your Safe Zone materials to make yourself visible to the community, along with a resource guide.
 "Safe Zone" trainings are held each semester; workshops are offered for staff and students separately.

-The training workshop ensures that all community members have a common level of basic knowledge and the tools needed to be an effective “safe” person for LGBTQ students and people who are questioning their own sexual orientation or gender identity.
+The training workshop ensures that all community members have a common level of basic knowledge and the tools needed to be an effective “safe” person for LGBTQIA+ students and people who are questioning their own sexual orientation or gender identity.
 The training covers the following topics:

 Affirming language and vocabulary for talking about sexuality and gender identity